 This Date in Pirates History: November 10

 Also born on the same exact day as Fred Roat, was catcher Billy Earle, who played for the 1892-93 Pirates.
 Earle had played in the majors in 1889 and 1890 but spent the entire 1891 season in the minors along with most of the 1892 season.
 He joined the Pirates for five games and made a huge impression with the team, going 7-for-13 with four walks.
-The next season he played 27 games for the Pirates, hitting .253 with 15 RBI’s before returning to the minors.
+The next season he played 27 games for the Pirates, hitting .253 with 15 RBIs before returning to the minors.
 He hit .348 in 1894 in 35 games for two different teams but despite the high average he never returned to the majors, playing minor league ball until 1906.
-He hit two homers for the Pirates in his 108 AB’s and they came in back-to-back AB’s, both inside the park homers.
+He hit two homers for the Pirates in his 108 at-bats and they came in back-to-back at-bats, both inside-the-park homers.

 Other former Pirates born on this date include Matt Pagnozzi (1982), who played five games in September 2011 after being picked up off waivers from the Rockies.
 Just over two months after being signed, he was released.
 Infielder Junior Noboa (1964) played two games for the 1994 Pirates.
 He went 0-for-2 after getting called up right before the players went on strike, ending the season and his major league career.